Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

   - The reasoning is that if there is a bug, the code that accesses the variable is spread all over the place so the bug is harder to find.
 As time goes on and changes and additions are made, the number of places that the variable is used are likely to proliferate.
   - The other side of the coin is that it makes the lines of the code shorter and perhaps clearer to use the global variables that "everyone" knows about.
 - Of course there are other variations and even different uses for extern that are possible, especially for accessing executable routines.
 - As Paul Harvey used to say, "Now you know ... the rest of the story".
-Or at least some more of the story.
+  - Or at least some more of the story.
+We didn't (and won't) talk about **C++ namespaces**, but be aware they exist and make it so you can have multiple libraries with a variable named DEBUG and they don't have to collide.

 **Syntax** - the next declaration is **String my_string_object = "Hello!";**.
 The **String** type is an Arduino built-in C++ class.
 When we say **String my_string_object = "Hello!";**, we are declaring the variable and initializing it to contain the string **"Hello!"**.
 This initialization would typically include setting other aspects of this string object, perhaps including the length of the string.
 There are other ways to initialize our String object; if you are interested you can find more information here:
 - https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/